digital-asset/daml-finance/docs/source/tutorial/getting-started/transfer.rst

 Next steps
 **********

-You now know know how to setup basic accounts, holdings and instruments.
+You now know how to setup basic accounts, holdings and instruments.
 You also learned how to perform a simple transfer.

 However, transfers typically happen within a larger financial transaction.